Jargalsaikhan0528/us-county-election-outcomes/README.md

 ## Future Work
 - Include more recent data.
-- Add additional predictors (e.g. voter turnout, campaign spending).
+- Add additional predictors (e.g., voter turnout, campaign spending).

 ## Contact
 If you have any questions, feel free to contact me at jrgllshnn@gmail.com.